 Garage Masters is an audio mastering studio in Nashville, TN.
-We offer professional quality at an affordable price, flexible rates for projects, and we do not charge for additional versions and revisions.
+We offer professional quality at an affordable price, project rates for EPs/albums, and we include revisions.

-We have been offering professional mastering services for clients around the world for over 7 years.
-We specialize in working with indie artists on a budget, and we have had the opportunity to work with a wide variety of artists, including yearly work at the Bonnaroo Haybale Studio.
+We have been offering professional mastering services for clients around the world for over 10 years, and we have had the opportunity to work with a wide variety of artists, including work at the Bonnaroo Haybale Studio.
 We bring fresh perspective to each project, and we are only happy with the best end product.
 Contact us for project rates!

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.